-This past July, the Dietary Guidelines Advisory Committee released their Scientific Reportwhich will serve to inform the development of the 2020-2025 Dietary Guidelines for Americans due out at the end of this year.
+This past July, the Dietary Guidelines Advisory Committee released their Scientific Report1 which will serve to inform the development of the 2020-2025 Dietary Guidelines for Americans due out at the end of this year.
 The Committee examined the latest nutrition science using a life-stage approach, making dietary recommendations for Americans of all ages.
 Importantly, for the first time in the history of the Dietary Guidelines for Americans, these recommendations will include guidance for children from birth to 2 years of age.

 Contained within the Scientific Report were several important conclusions regarding the role of eggs in healthy diets across the lifespan.
 The Committee highlighted science supporting eggs as a fundamental first food for infants and toddlers.
 Eggs provide several nutrients noted as important during this time of rapid brain development including high-quality protein, choline, and iodine.
 The Committee’s thorough review of the science recognized eggs’ role in providing these critical nutrients, including eggs in recommendations from the very moment infants are ready for solid foods.